ClusterHQ/flocker/docs/index.rst

 .. _supported-orchestration-frameworks:

+To install Flocker, you first need to choose which stack you are using.

+Flocker adds support for stateful containers to a range of container orchestration frameworks.

 .. raw:: html

-    <p>To install Flocker, you first need to choose which stack you using.</p>
-    <p>Flocker adds support for stateful containers to a range of container orchestration frameworks.</p>

 	<!-- This too needs to become Sphinx directives, rather than raw HTML. -->
 	<div class="pods-eq">